-WIRES (NSW Wildlife Information, Rescue and Education Service Inc.) is Australia's largest wildlife rescue organisation.
-WIRES has been rescuing and caring for wildlife for over 35 years and WIRES mission is to actively rehabilitate and preserve Australian wildlife and inspire others to do the same.
+WIRES is Australia’s largest wildlife rescue organisation.
+WIRES has been rescuing and caring for sick, injured and orphaned native animals for over 35 years, and our mission is to actively rehabilitate and preserve Australian wildlife and inspire others to do the same.

 WIRES began in 1985 in response to a glaring need for a native wildlife rescue service.
 At the time, no organisation, government or conservation group could take specific responsibility for native animal rescue and care.
 WIRES quickly established a coordinated network of wildlife carers and rescuers and officially launched as an organisation in March 1986.

 WIRES rescue and cares for wildlife under a license issued by NSW National Parks and Wildlife Service and WIRES Rescue Office can be reached 365 days a year by calling 1300 094 737 or filling in our report a rescue form.

 In 1992, over 14,000 rescues were conducted.
 By June 1997, this grew to 38,000 animal rescues state-wide.
 In the last financial year WIRES received over 90,000 rescue requests to help native animals in distress and WIRES can now receive up to 1,000 rescue requests for help a day during peak seasons, which are spring and summer.

 Whilst helping hundreds of thousands of community members with wildlife advice and rescue assistance annually, WIRES also responds to requests for help from businesses, the RSPCA, zoos, government departments, local councils, and the police.